GitPaulo/Vulcan/commands/README.md

 Each of the folders directly under './commands' represents a command type realm.
 These folders contain a single file named 'commands.yml'.
 This file specifies the meta information about each of the commands belonging to the enclosing folder.
 For each command, the structured information is known as a command 'descriptor'.
 Instructions on the expected structure of descriptors are written atop each 'commands.yml' file.

-## The '__packages' folder
+## The '$packages' folder

 Complex commands may require modularisation to avoid excessively large files.
-In order to keep things organised, all custom written files included by the main command file must go in the '__packages' folder.
+In order to keep things organised, all custom written files included by the main command file must go in the '$packages' folder.
 In this folder each command has its own subfolder acting as the root of the package.
 The subfolder has to be named as: 'realm.command_id'.

 ## Adding a new command